 Lucas focuses his practice on appellate, administrative law, and complex litigation matters.
-He regularly litigates constitutional and statutory issues in the Supreme Court of the United States and courts of appeals around the country; represents clients in challenging and defending regulatory action by administrative agencies under the Administrative Procedure Act; and defends clients in class actions and other high-stakes commercial disputes.
+He regularly litigates constitutional and statutory issues in the Supreme Court of the United States and courts of appeals around the country; represents clients in challenging and defending regulatory action by administrative agencies under the Administrative Procedure Act; and defends clients in high-stakes commercial disputes.

 Lucas’ representative matters include:

 Lucas graduated magna cum laude from the Seton Hall University School of Law.
 He received an undergraduate degree in biochemistry from Cornell University.

 Seton Hall University - 2004 Juris Doctor

 Cornell University - 1999 Bachelor of Arts